bonitahlee/LayoutSample/README.md

 ### README.md

--Hello All
+Hello All!
--I'm Bonita
+I'm Bonita.
--This is My First Project on Github
+This is My First Project on Github